RLocator: Reinforcement Learning for Bug Localization: RLocator: Reinforcement Learning for Bug Localization

 \section{RLocator: Reinforcement Learning for Bug Localization}

-In this section, we discuss the steps we follow for designing the RLocator approach.
-First, we explain (in Section~\ref{sec: identification_of_unrankable_data}) a filtration process required for the approach.
+In this section, we discuss the steps we follow to use RLocator.
+First, we explain (in Section~\ref{sec: identification_of_unrankable_data}) the pre-processing step required for using RLocator.
 Then, we explain (in Section~\ref{sec:formulation_of_RLocator}) the formulation steps of our design of RLocator.
 We present the overview of our approach in Figure~\ref{fig:bl_as_mdp}.